parameter1/base-web/MIGRATING.md

     - [x] The remaining functions were removed (they don't appear to be in use): `elementClassNames`, `linkClassNames`, `modelClassNames`, `objectTypeName`, `sectionPath`

 ## Removed
 The following packages were removed completely.
-Alternatives must be found.
+Alternatives must be found, though these shouldn't be used anywhere.
 - `@parameter1/base-cms-env`
 - `@parameter1/base-cms-micro`
 - `@parameter1/base-cms-tooling`